Australian Universities Accord Panel

 Distinguished Professor Larissa Behrendt AO (Member)

-Distinguished Professor Larissa Behrendt AO is an Eualayai/Gamillaroi woman and the Associate Dean (Indigenous Research) and Director of Research at the Jumbunna Institute of Indigenous Education and Research at the University of Technology, Sydney.
-She is a graduate of the UNSW Law School and has a Masters and SJD from Harvard Law School.
-She is a Fellow of the Academy of Social Sciences in Australia and a founding member of the Australian Academy of Law.
-She has published numerous textbooks on Indigenous legal issues.
+Distinguished Professor Larissa Behrendt AO is a Eualayai/Gamillaroi woman and Laureate Fellow at the Jumbunna Institute of Indigenous Education and Research at the University of Technology, Sydney.
+She is a graduate of the UNSW Law School and has a Masters and Doctor of Juridical Science from Harvard Law School.
+She is a Fellow of the Academy of Social Sciences in Australia, a Fellow of the Australian Academy of Humanities and a founding member of the Australian Academy of Law and has published numerous textbooks on First Nations legal issues.

 Image